ABS3 Solver Usage

 ABS3 Solver object

+An ABS3 Solver (or qbpp::abs3::ABS3Solver) object is created for a given expression.
 When the solver object is constructed, the expression is converted into an internal data format and loaded into GPU memory.
+An optional second argument gpu controls GPU usage:

 A parameter object (or qbpp::abs3::Params) stores the options used by the ABS3 Solver during solution search.
+Each option is specified as a key–value pair of strings.
+In the example above:

-params("time_limit", "10.0")sets the time limit to 10.0 seconds.params("enable_callback", "1")enables the callback function, which reports the energy of newly obtained solutions.
+params("time_limit", "10.0"): Sets the time limit to 10.0 seconds.params("enable_default_callback", "1"): Enables the built-in callback function, which prints the energy of newly obtained solutions.

 ABS3 Parameters